Semester: Fall 2026

 Course Objectives

-Learn the molecular mechanisms and basic data analysis steps that underly common next-generation sequencing experiments
+- Learn the molecular mechanisms and basic data analysis steps that underlie common next-generation sequencing experiments

 - Reproducibility and Replicability Tools (Git, Docker, Conda)